How some trans people are preparing for life under Trump

 Exuberant volunteers greeted attendees with hugs, ushering them to seats and handing them a passport checklist.
 Volunteers wandered through the rows of folding chairs, answering questions and offering assurances that yes, this would work.

-About 20% of questions pertained to legal rights, said lawyer DJ Jones, director of (Trans)forming.
-The rest of the time was spent offering assurances that forms had been filled out correctly, that applicants had the right documentation and that it was OK to check female or male if they had not undergone gender reassignment surgery.
+About 20% of questions pertained to legal rights, said lawyer DJ Jones, member-leader of (Trans)forming.
+The rest of the time was spent offering assurances that forms had been filled out correctly, that applicants had the right documentation and that it was OK to apply for a passport in their gender if they had not undergone reassignment surgery.

 "Mostly, everyone just wants affirmation that they can sign this government document and it will be accepted," Jones said.
-"Transgender folks really have this fear, especially when it comes to government, that no one will believe them."
+"We as trans folks really have this fear, especially when it comes to government, that no one will believe us."

 Lynn Morrison wants to use the bathroom in peace.
 She wants something to show people if they question her presence in a women's bathroom.
 It's happened before, and it makes her uncomfortable, but not as uncomfortable as the thought of having to use the men's room.
 She's heard stories from other transgender women who have been harassed in men's rooms over their appearance.